A module-theoretic interpretation of quantum expansion formula: GENTLE ALGEBRA FROM SURFACE

 Set

 It is clear that each substring induces a canonical submodule of $M(w)$.
-Moreover, since the decomposition is disjoint with maximal length, the supports of any substring modules is pairwise disjoint.
-So any subset in $S(w)$ induces a canonical submodule of $M(w)$.
-The following lemma shows the canonical submodule is equivalent to $S(w)$. \begin{lemma} For any string $w$ in $Q$, there is a bijection
+Moreover, since the decomposition is disjoint with maximal length, the supports of the substring modules are pairwise disjoint.
+So any subset of $S(w)$ induces a canonical submodule of $M(w)$.
+The following lemma shows that canonical submodules correspond to elements of $S(w)$. \begin{lemma} For any string $w$ in $Q$, there is a bijection

 \end{lemma} \begin{proof} We construct the inverse of the map $f$.
 For any canonical submodule $N\hookrightarrow M(w)$, let